Jermaine-jay/TaskManager_Api/README.md

 * User Update: Only confirmed users will be able to log in, create projects and tasks, pick tasks, and change details.

-* Project Management: Only the creator of a project can make assign user/users to a task and make changes to the project.
+* Project Management: Only the creator of a project can assign user/users to a task and make changes to the project.

 * Tasks: The task has a duration and a notification will be sent to a user assigned to a task 48 hours before the deadline.
 A notification is sent to a user when the task status is changed.